pxycknomdictator/instagram-backend-api/readme.md

 ## Overview 📖

 This document outlines the API routes for an Express.js-based web application, using the base path `http://localhost:<port>/api/v1`.
+The API supports core social media features and includes real-time private messaging and notification capabilities.

 ## Authentication Routes 🔐